Skip to content

 1. Looks up the enclave's public IP

-2. Reads the bundle from .caution/secrets/bundle.json (or pulls it from your Caution account)
+2. Reads the bundle from .caution/quorum-bundle.json (or pulls it from your Caution account)

 4. Verifies the enclave's Nitro attestation